 Thinking of a buying a new Cordless Phone?
 These devices are constantly moving forward as new technology comes along.
 As a result, many people aren't fully up-to-date with everything that cordless phones have to offer.
 Luckily, though, liGo are here to help.
 Here are the top 10 things you need to know about your new phone.

 You can have up to 6 handsets in your home, all working wirelessly from one base unit (which is connected to your phone point).
-You can have handsets in your bedrooms or other locations where you don't have a phone point.
-No more cables everywhere.
-Read more about this here.
+You can place the handsets in your bedrooms or other locations where you don't have a phone point.
+No more cables everywhere!

 Just how many handsets could you possibly need?
 Whatever the number, you can probably find a system to accommodate it.